 a.
-LOCAL AND STATE TAX POLICIES.
-Support a comprehensive restructuring and modernization of the Commonwealth's state and local tax policies. (continued from 1999)
+LOCAL AND STATE TAX POLICIES: Support comprehensive restructuring and modernization of the Commonwealth's state and local tax policies. (continued from 1999)

-Rationale: Reform of the state-local tax system, a long-standing Federation position and priority, is necessary to relieve heavy dependence on the real property tax.
+Rationale: Reform of the state-local tax system, a long standing Federation position and priority, is necessary to relieve heavy dependence on the real property tax.
 While studied by legislative committees for many years, no real solution has been forthcoming.
 The 2004 General Assembly increased the general sales tax by half a cent and reduced the sales tax on food but gave counties only an increase in one revenue source - the tax on cigarettes.

 b.
-LOCAL SHARE OF STATE TAX REVENUES.
-Support the enactment of legislation to revise the state and local tax structure in Virginia to return a portion of state income tax revenue to local governments for their unrestricted use until such time as the General Assembly revises the taxation structure in the Commonwealth to ensure fairness to local governments.
-(1999; revised 2001 and 2002)
+LOCAL SHARE OF STATE TAX REVENUES: Support the enactment of legislation to revise the state and local tax structure in Virginia to return a portion of state income tax revenue to local governments for their unrestricted use.
+(1999; revised 2001, 2002 and 2010)

-Rationale: One method for localities to receive general revenues through other than real and personal property taxes is through a share of the state income tax.
+Rationale: Until such time as the General Assembly revises the taxation structure in the Commonwealth to ensure fairness to local governments, one method for localities to receive general revenues through other than real and personal property taxes is through a share of the state income tax. (revised 2010)

 c.
-LIMITATION.
-Strongly oppose state-imposed limits on local real property taxing authority.
+LIMITATION: Strongly oppose state-imposed limits on local real property taxing authority.
 (2004)